macharia-14/Web-Scrapper/README.md

   - **Alerts:**
     Provides alert management with an add alert form, active alerts list, and recent notifications.
     **Status:** UI is present but backend alert management is incomplete.
-    **Suggestions:** Full alert CRUD and notification delivery should be implemented.
+    **Suggestions:** Full alert CRUD and notification delivery could be implemented.

   - **Export:**
     Enables export of analytics data as CSV or PDF reports with date range selection.
-    **Status:** UI is present; backend export functionality has not been fully reviewed.
+    **Status:** UI is present; backend export functionality working but needs to be reviewed further.
     **Suggestions:** Export endpoints should be implemented and tested.

 - **Not Done / Incomplete:**